 Carriage rides in the city of the dead

-Would you also like to follow in the footsteps of the authors Marliese Mendel and Alexandra Gruber, described in your book "50 things a Viennese must have done" (Pichler-Verlag)?
-Then you've come to the right place, because the Frank Wulf Fiaker business is the only one with a license for tours to the central cemetery.
+Do you also want to follow in the footsteps of the authors Marliese Mendel and Alexandra Gruber, described in their book "50 Dinge die eine Wiener getan muss" (50 things a Viennese must have done), (Pichler-Verlag)?
+Then you've Do you also want to follow in the footsteps of the authors Marliese Mendel and Alexandra Gruber, described in their book "50 Dinge die eine Wiener getan muss" (50 things a Viennese must have done), (Pichler-Verlag)?
+Then you've come to the right place, because the Frank Wulf Fiakerbetrieb is the only one with a licence for tours of the Central Cemetery

 You can reach me by phone at: